 A physiotherapist will use mobilisation techniques while a chiropractor will use manipulation.

-Chiropractors are very hands-on therapists who manually adjust your spine, joints, and limbs to improve your mobility.
+Chiropractors are very hands-on therapists who manually adjust your spine. joints, limbs to improve your mobility.
 These chiropractic techniques are very targeted and specific and aim to rehabilitate normal body motion and posture.

 Physiotherapists use a range of massage therapies, exercise and electrical therapies to achieve this goal.